-To help you with this, we have created this list of top Linux music player those work on both Ubuntu and Linux Mint.
-Apart from these two other Debian or Ubuntu based Linux such as Elementary OS can also be used to install these Linux Music players.
+To help you with this, we have created this list of top Linux music players those work on both Ubuntu and Linux Mint.
+Apart from these two other Debian or Ubuntu-based Linux such as Elementary OS can also be used to install these Linux Music players.

 9 Best Music Players for Ubuntu Linux

 Whatever people say but the VLC Media Player is one of the best all purposes opensource Media players that support both Music/Audio files including a quite large number of Video file formats.
 If you just want the best music player along with the capability of video playing without any complicated interface then don’t struggle with multiple players the VLC is one for you.
 The best part is that it is a cross-platform media player available for Linux, Windows, Mac, iOS, and Android.
 It supports hardware decoding on most of the platforms that allow you to use the power of your installed graphics to play the high-bit-rate audio files and ultra-resolution videos smoothly.
 It can stream video and audio over the network, just you need to enter the URL of the server in the player from where you want to stream the content.
 The user can customize the VLC player look by using the hundred of the skins available on the VLC’s official website, moreover, if you have coding knowledge then you can create your own.

 2. Clementine- a Music Player for Ubuntu